 - Avoid the affected area in the aftermath of an attack because of the risk of secondary attacks.

 There is a significant risk of becoming lost or injured while trekking in remote parts of Brazil, including the Amazon border regions and the Pantanal wetlands.
 Use an experienced guide.

-Many beaches in Brazil have very strong and dangerous riptides, including those in Rio de Janeiro and Fortaleza.
+Many beaches have very strong and dangerous rips, including in Rio de Janeiro and Fortaleza.
 There is the possibility of shark attacks, especially at many north-eastern beaches.
 Obey the warning signs.

 Crime is a risk at many beaches.
 See

 Safety and security.